tjgreff/tg-algolia-demo/README.md

 Hi Matt,

-...
+I'm sorry to hear that the latest dashboard launch isn't delivering the value we intended it to, but I really appreciate you letting me know about this issue.

+I've forwarded this feedback to my manager as well as the product team.
+We will review this internally as a team and get back to you in the next few days with more information and a plan of attack to rectify the issue.
+Thanks for your patience as we look into this and find a proper resolution.

 Cheers,
 Tyler

+*Clarification - In this scenario I deemed it best to 'escalate' the issue and look for feedback rather than immediate problem solving.
+It's just as possible that the user misunderstands the new feature as it is that there is a proper UX bug.
+Feedback from the team responsible for the product will help us better understand where the issue really lies.*

 ### Question 3

 Hi,

 I'm looking to integrate Algolia in my website.
 Will this be a lot of development work for me?
-What's the high level process look like?
+What's the high-level process look like?

 Regards, Leo